albar965/littlenavmap-manual/README.md

 Deletes all intermediate waypoints and connects departure and destination using a great circle line.

 You can calculate a flight plan between any kind of waypoints, even user defined waypoints (right click on the map and select `Add Position to Flight plan` to create one).
-This allows to create snippets that can be merged into flight plans.
-You can use this if you want to cross the North Atlantic with varying destinations on both sides, for example.
+This allows the creation of snippets that can be merged into flight plans.
+For example you can use this feature for crossing the North Atlantic with varying departures and destinations.
 This applies to all flight plan calculation modes.

 #### Calculate Radionav {#calculate-radionav}